A320, vicinity Pointe-à-Pitre Guadeloupe French Antilles, 2022

 Description

-On 11 February 2022 an Airbus A320 (F-HEPB) being operated by Air France on a scheduled passenger flight from Martinique to Guadeloupe as AFR605 and being positioned visually and manually for a night approach at destination lost visual reference but it was continued until a repeated ATC call prompted recognition that the aircraft was both below and laterally offset from the required vertical profile.
+On 11 February 2022 an Airbus A320 (F-HEPB) operated by Air France on a scheduled passenger flight from Martinique to Guadeloupe as AFR605 was on a hand-flown visual night approach at destination.
+The crew lost visual reference, but continued the approach until a repeated ATC call prompted recognition that the aircraft was off the required vertical profile.

 Investigation

-An Investigation was carried out by the French Civil Aviation Accident Investigation Agency, the BEA using relevant QAR data but as the CVR was not isolated after landing, what would have been useful data from it were lost.
+An investigation was carried out by the French Civil Aviation Accident Investigation Agency, the BEA using relevant quick-access recorder (QAR) data.
+However, the cockpit voice recorder (CVR) was not isolated after landing, and its data were lost.
 Relevant recorded ATC and meteorological data were available.

-The 57 year-old Captain had a total of 7,451 hours flying experience on A320 series aircraft and had the rank of Captain for almost 10 years.
-He had been based at Pointe-à-Pitre for almost eight months and was acting as PF.
-He had never previously made the right hand visual approach to runway 12 at night.
-The 47 year old First Officer had a total of 5,730 hours flying experience on A320 series aircraft and had made a night visual approach to the same runway the previous week.
+The 57-year-old captain had a total of 7,451 hours flying experience on A320 series aircraft and had held the rank of captain for almost 10 years.
+He had been based at Pointe-à-Pitre for almost eight months and was acting as pilot flying (PF).
+He had never previously made the right-hand visual approach to runway 12 at night.
+The 47-year old first officer had a total of 5,730 hours flying experience on A320 series aircraft and had made a night visual approach to the same runway the previous week.

 What Happened

-When the approach briefing was conducted, it was decided to make a visual approach to runway 12 if conditions permitted, or if not then an ILS approach to the same runway.
+When the approach briefing was conducted, the crew decided to make a visual approach to runway 12 if conditions permitted, or if not, then an ILS approach to the same runway.

-When the aircraft was about 15 minutes from landing, the flight called the ATCO on duty, who was covering TWR and APP duties and advised her that “they wanted to land as soon as possible” and radar vectoring for an ILS approach to runway 12 was suggested.
-This was accepted but the crew added that if conditions permitted, they would request a right-hand visual approach.
-The controller then gave the weather as “visibility 4,000 m, quite good RVR of 5 km and cloud recorded as FEW at 1,300 feet, BKN [broken] at 2,100 feet and BKN at 3,700 feet" and the crew confirmed their plan.
+When the aircraft was about 15 minutes from landing, the flight called the air traffic controller on duty, who was covering tower (TWR) and approach (APP) duties and advised her that “they wanted to land as soon as possible” and radar vectoring for an ILS approach to runway 12 was suggested.
+This was accepted, but the crew added that if conditions permitted, they would request a right-hand visual approach.
+The controller then gave the weather as “visibility 4,000 m, quite good runway visual range (RVR) of 5 km and cloud recorded as FEW at 1,300 feet, BKN [broken] at 2,100 feet and BKN at 3,700 feet" and the crew confirmed their plan.
 No visual approach charts were provided for the airport.

-Descent continued with the AP and A/THR engaged and as the flight neared the airport, the crew reported that the weather conditions were “excellent” and requested a visual approach to runway 12 which was approved (right-hand).
+Descent continued with the autopilot (AP) and autothrust (A/THR) engaged.
+As the flight neared the airport, the crew reported that the weather conditions were “excellent” and requested a visual approach to runway 12 which was approved (right-hand).

-Three minutes later, the aircraft levelled off at 1,900 feet and the speed was gradually reduced to allow the extension of flaps 1, and then flaps 2.The AP was then disengaged and the thrust was set to idle which automatically disconnected the A/THR.
-The Captain then asked the First Officer to replace FD with the Flight Path Vector (FPV) and commenced a right turn to join base leg and called for landing gear down.
-Descent was commenced from 1,900 feet and the landing gear was extended but following an earlier oversight, the approach phase then had to be activated manually from the Multi-Function Control and Display Unit (MCDU) to allow the FMS to automatically manage the selection of the target speeds associated with the landing configuration and the display of these speeds on the speed scale.
+Three minutes later, the aircraft levelled off at 1,900 feet, and the speed was gradually reduced to allow the extension of flaps 1, and then flaps 2.The AP was then disengaged and the thrust was set to idle, which automatically disconnected the A/THR.
+The captain then asked the first officer to replace the flight director (FD) with the flight path vector (FPV) and commenced a right turn to join base leg and called for landing gear down.
+Descent was commenced from 1,900 feet and the landing gear was extended.
+However, following an earlier oversight, the approach phase then had to be activated manually from the Multi-Function Control and Display Unit (MCDU) to allow the flight management system (FMS) to automatically manage the selection of target speeds.
 Flaps 3 was then selected and the turn onto final approach was made at altitude of 1,430 ft.

 Selected QAR data from the eventually abandoned first Approach.
 [Reproduced from the Official Report]